nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Locating persons by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds persons whose names or tags matches any of the defined keywords.

-Format: `find KEYWORD [MORE_KEYWORDS]`
+Format: `find /FIELD KEYWORD [MORE_KEYWORDS]`

+* 'FIELD' can be `n/` for name, `t/` for tag.

+* 'KEYWORD' is the keyword to search for.

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`